-Primary Care Relevant Interventions for Tobacco and Nicotine Use Prevention and Cessation in Children and Adolescents: A Systematic Review for the U.S. Preventive Services Task Force
+Primary Care Interventions for Prevention and Cessation of Tobacco Use in Children and Adolescents: A Systematic Review for the U.S. Preventive Services Task Force

 Prepared for:

 Agency for Healthcare Research and Quality U.S. Department of Health and Human Services 5600 Fishers Lane Rockville, MD 20857 www.ahrq.gov